Frequently Asked Questions

 How much interest do I get as an investor?

 Mutual funds do not give fixed returns.
 Returns are based on the difference between your buying price and the current NAVPS.
 Market conditions play a major role in determining the annual returns of mutual funds.

 What if the fund manager performs poorly or goes bankrupt?

 The shareholders simply need to appoint a new fund manager.

 What prevents the fund manager from running away with my money?

-Mutual funds are structured in a manner that protects the interest of its shareholders.
+Mutual funds are structured in a manner that protect the interest of its shareholders.
 The fund manager does not have any control over the physical assets of a mutual fund except to make buying and selling decisions.
 The assets are held by a custodian bank, appointed by the shareholders, who in turn can not transact for these assets.